Cable Car in the Clouds

 The Journey Begins

 The entrance to the teleferico (“cable car”) is at the Barinitas station.
 Everything here is very modern with shops, a cafeteria and other amenities.
-It is located at 1,577 MSL.
+It is located at an elevation of 1,577 meters.

-The next stations are La Aguada (3,452 MSL), Loma Redonda (4,045 MSL), and the final station is the spectacular Pico Espejo, located at 4,765 MSL.
+The next stations are La Aguada (3,452 meters), Loma Redonda (4,045 meters), and the final station is the spectacular Pico Espejo, located at 4,765 meters.
 This last section is amazing because you can see all the high peaks of the Sierra Nevada, as well as two lagoons nestled among them.

 By this point, the ecosystem has changed entirely due to the elevation you’ve reached.
 Trees can no longer survive.
 Vegetation vanishes to almost nothing.